Member Since: 28 Aug 2006

 I have looked through 344 search results, but cannot find the answer to ......

-....if the D3 was parked and a deep puddle formed around it (or a river flooded ) as far as say 6 inches above the bottom of the door, would the inside get wet?
+....if the D3 was parked and a deep puddle formed around it (or a river flooded Whistle ) as far as say 6 inches above the bottom of the door, would the inside get wet?
 Do the door seals provide 'waterproof" or "water resistant" protection?
 I am trying to decide how far away from the hotel in the Thames valley that I park tomorrow night!

-I could gain entry via the tailgate, so no need to worry about opening the door and letting the water in 2005, TDV6 S, Auto, 190k miles, owned from new, V8 Brake Upgrade, Nancom Evo, RLD protector, BAS EGR blanking & Remap, separate ATF cooler, changing all the fluids ahead of time.
+2005, TDV6 S, Auto, 190k miles, owned from new, V8 Brake Upgrade, Nancom Evo, RLD protector, BAS EGR blanking & Remap, separate ATF cooler, changing all the fluids ahead of time.

-10th Feb 2014 7:54 pm
+Post #123439610th Feb 2014 7:54 pm

 rookhope